30 Growth Mindset Phrases to Encourage Children

 19. “Your answer is correct.
 What strategy did you use?”

-This helps focus on the process rather than just the end result.
-It’s important for children to not only focus on fixing their mistakes, but also reflect on what they did right.
+This helps children focus on the process rather than just the end result.
+It’s important for them to not only fix their mistakes but also reflect on what they did right.

 20. “Let’s give each other feedback.”

 You can help a child develop a growth mindset by offering honest feedback.
 However, don’t focus too much on what went wrong.
 Instead, emphasize how the child can learn from their errors so they don’t associate negative consequences with making mistakes.
-Encourage them to give you feedback as well.
+Please encourage them to give you feedback as well.

 growth mindset comments for students | growth mindset words of encouragement | growth mindset words and phrases

-Offering an honest feedback can help your child develop a growth mindset.
+Offering honest feedback can help your child develop a growth mindset.

 21. “It is ok to feel frustrated.”

-When a child faces failure, it’s a good time to teach them how to dig deep to find their inner strength.
+When a child faces failure, it’s an excellent time to teach them how to dig deep to find their inner strength.
 Instead of simply saying it’s ok, validate their feelings of frustration and help them find comfort in the discomfort of failure.
 Meanwhile, encourage them to consider other strategies or solutions.

-22. “You are really improving, I can tell you’re practicing!”
+22. “You are improving, I can tell you’re practicing!”

 Reinforcing the relationship between practice and improvement will help encourage children to have discipline and keep working toward their goals.